 immune cells

-White blood cells (WBCs), also known as leukocytes, are a part of the body’s immune system.
-They help protect the body against infections, fight off pathogens like bacteria and viruses, and play a role in inflammation and allergic reactions.
-Unlike red blood cells (RBCs), which carry oxygen, white blood cells primarily defend the body against …
+White blood cells (WBCs), also called leukocytes, are an essential part of your body’s immune system.
+Their main job is to defend you against infections, combat harmful organisms such as bacteria, viruses, and parasites, and help regulate inflammation and allergic reactions.
+Unlike red blood cells, which carry oxygen throughout the body, white blood cells are …

 Read More »